reiniere2024/Powerbuilder-Chess/ReadMe.txt

 Don't expect to much about the Chess capabilities of the black AI player.
 The program is more a demonstation about the capabilities of the Powerbuilder 6.5 program.
-I have included the full source code for people who also want to do some coding.

 Good luck,
 Reiniere.